-The UK left the EU on 31 January, and EU law, including on procurement, will continue to apply in the UK until 31 December 2020.
+The UK left the EU on 31 January 2020.
 If your business is involved in the flow of people, data, goods or services between the UK and the EU, you need to act now and make the necessary changes.
-Most of these changes will be required regardless of the agreement we reach with the EU on our future relationship, because the UK will be leaving the single market and customs union.
+Most of these changes will be required regardless of the agreement we reach with the EU on our future relationship, because the UK has left the single market and customs union.
 The Supplier Development Programme will update these resources for Scottish SMEs and supported businesses in relation to the UK's exit from the European Union as they become available.

 How can I prepare my business for Brexit with regard to procurement?